 You need to keep your ODR under 1% in order to sell on Amazon.
 An ODR above 1% may result in account deactivation.
-But that shouldn’t happen because you should be monitoring your seller feedback and product reviews to keep customers happy and address any larger problems with your product.
-Learn how to best do so at How to Get Reviews on Amazon in 2020.
+But that shouldn’t happen because you should be monitoring your seller feedback score and product reviews.
+Learn how to best do so at How to Get Reviews on Amazon in 2021.

 In terms of more metrics affecting the Buy Box, your Cancellation Rate should be well below the 2.5% cutoff required to keep your account active.
 If you’re not using FBA, your Late Shipment Rate has to be below 4%.

 4. Keep Stock Available